AndoryuRenoa/MochiJumpLevelEditor/README.md

 *Warning Current Application.Properties will whipe database if spring app is ran*

+Let's try setting ddl to update and running a test

 Should do:

 Add new download desktop app button on landing page